-29. PLAINTIFF L.W. files suit individually and as next friend to her 4-year-old son, C.B.
+28. PLAINTIFF L.W. files suit individually and as next friend to her 4-year-old son, C.B.
 L.W. and C.B. live in Chesapeake, Virginia and C.B. attends Grassfield Elementary School, which is part of Chesapeake County Public School Division.
 C.B. has asthma, which substantially limits the major life activity of breathing, and autism.
 C.B. is a qualified individual with a disability under the ADA and Section 504.
 Because of his disabilities, C.B. is at high risk of severe illness if he catches COVID-19.
 The mask mandate at his school has been rescinded.

 C.B.'s parents are forced to send him to school and risk his health and safety to access his public education.

-30. PLAINTIFF Kimberly Crawley files suit individually and as next friend to her 13year-old son I.C.
+29. PLAINTIFF Kimberly Crawley files suit individually and as next friend to her 13year-old son I.C.
 Ms. Crawley and I.C. live in Loudoun County, Virginia and I.C. attends Trailside Middle School, which is part of Loudoun County Public Schools.
-I.C. has a respiratory disability, has only half of one of his lungs, and is severely prone to infections, which substantially limits major life activities, including breathing.
+I.C. has a respiratory disability, has one lung that is half the size of the other, and is severely prone to infections, which substantially limits major life activities, including breathing.
 I.C. is a qualified individual with a disability under the ADA and Section 504.
 Because of his disabilities, I.C. is at high risk of severe illness if he contracts COVID-19.
-If there is no longer a mask mandate in Loudoun County Public Schools, I.C.'s parents will have to choose between sending I.C. to school, which puts I.C.'s health and safety at heightened risk, or withdrawing him from school and risking his educational progress.
+On February 16, 2022, Loudoun County Public Schools informed Ms. Crawley that they would no longer require students to wear masks beginning February 17.
+Ms. Crawley has to choose between sending I.C. to school, which puts I.C.'s health and safety at heightened risk, or withdrawing him from school and risking his educational progress.
+On February 17 and 18, I.C.'s school arranged for I.C. to sit at the teacher's desk, at a distance from other students, while the school considered how to make attending school safe for I.C.

-31. PLAINTIFF S.K. files suit individually and as next friend to his 3-year-old daughter M.K.
+30. PLAINTIFF S.K. files suit individually and as next friend to his 3-year-old daughter M.K.
 S.K. and M.K. live in Fairfax, Virginia and M.K. attends Stenwood Elementary School, which is part of Fairfax County Public Schools.
-M.K. has Cornelia de Lange Syndrome
+M.K. has Cornelia de Lange Syndrome (CdLS).

-(CdLS).
 CdLS causes severe developmental delays, limb differences, and smaller features, which substantially limit major life activities, including caring for oneself.
 M.K. is a qualified individual with a disability under the ADA and Section 504.
 Because of her disabilities, M.K. is at high risk of severe illness if she contracts COVID-19.
 If there is no longer a mask mandate in Fairfax County Public Schools, M.K.'s parents will have to choose between sending M.K. to school, which puts M.K.'s health and safety at heightened risk, or withdrawing her from school and risking her educational progress.